rks507469/Android_Music_Player_UI/README.md

 **NOTE** : It is completely educational project.

-Using the apple desing guidelines to build a Music player UI.
+Using the apple design guidelines to build a Music player UI.
 I will be building this application in the **Dark mode**.

 **This is currently OnGoing Project**
 ___